Hazelnut Almond Baked Oatmeal with Pecan Streusel

 In addition to the tools above, you’re going to need some ingredients to make this recipe, too!
 Chances are, you might already have some of them in your fridge or pantry.
 Scroll down to the recipe card for the full measurements and instructions.

-• Ground cinnamon—this is going to add some extra flavor to our oats.
+• Ground cinnamon — this is going to add some extra flavor to our oats.
 (As if they needed more!)
 If you like nutmeg, consider adding a pinch of that here, too.

-• Kosher salt—a medium-grain kosher salt is my go-to here.
+• Kosher salt — a medium-grain kosher salt is my go-to here.
 Table salt and a finer grain sea salt will be saltier, so keep that in mind while seasoning your oats.
 A little goes a long way.

-• Pure maple syrup—this is what we’re going to use to sweeten the oats, and it’s utterly delightful.
+• Pure maple syrup — this is what we’re going to use to sweeten the oats, and it’s utterly delightful.
 Please don’t use imitation maple syrup.
 It won’t taste the same.

-• Egg—this is going to be the binder of our oatmeal.
+• Egg — this is going to be the binder of our oatmeal.

-• Light brown sugar—this is our sweetener for the pecan streusel.
+• Light brown sugar — this is our sweetener for the pecan streusel.
 I like the consistency and flavor of light brown sugar, though you could easily use dark brown sugar in its place.

-• Chopped pecans—or another chopped nut of your choosing!
+• Chopped pecans — or another chopped nut of your choosing!
 Hazelnuts would be awesome here, too.

 A note on substitutions:

-• If you don’t have dairy sensitivities, you can use a regular hazelnut creamer and your favorite milk.
+• If you don’t have dairy sensitivities, you can use a regular creamer and your favorite milk.

 • Make this recipe Vegan Baked Oatmeal by replacing the egg with a flax egg or a vegan egg substitute.